eleev/swift-design-patterns/Common Design Patterns/Behavioral/Command/Command.md

 # Command Design Pattern
 `Command` is a behavioral design pattern that incapsulates an action and is used to define concrete command actions.
-Those concerete commands are used for delayed execution or adding dynamic behavior to the *invoker*. `Command` types make very easy to construct generic components that delegate or execute method calls dynamically, depending on concrete implementations that are assigned to *invoker* via *aggregation*.
+Those concrete commands are used for delayed execution or adding dynamic behavior to the *invoker*. `Command` types make very easy to construct generic components that delegate or execute method calls dynamically, depending on concrete implementations that are assigned to *invoker* via *aggregation*.

 Command pattern is implemented using several building blocks: `command` protocol, `concrete command types`, `invoker` and `caller`.
 Let's break each component down one by one: